Top Christian Books

 Life of the Virgin.
 By Maximus the Confessor (died 662 AD).

 Third Council of Constantinople (680-681 AD).
-An Ecumenical Council held in Turkey.
+This was an Ecumenical Council held in Turkey.
 Attended by 160 bishops.
 Restated the teaching of the Council of Chalcedon (451), and condemned some false teachings.
+We read this in the academic year 2014-2015.

 On the Song of Songs.
 By Bede the Venerable (died 735 AD), Doctor of the Catholic Church.